WAWV-TV: Subchannels

 The station's digital signal is multiplexed:

 On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WAWV-TV and WTWO.
 Grit and Bounce TV have been off the air from July 25, 2017, until May 15, 2018, due to transmitter problems.
 From July 25, 2017, to February 9, 2018, WAWV's main channel 38.1 was airing on a temporary antenna on sister station WTWO on 36.2, while still displaying PSIP channel 38.1.

 Analog-to-digital conversion

-WAWV-TV (as WFXW) discontinued regular programming on its analog signal, over UHF channel 38, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 39, using PSIP to display the station's virtual channel as its former UHF analog channel 38.
+WAWV-TV (as WFXW) ended regular programming on its analog signal, over UHF channel 38, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 38.